brigademate/legal/TERMS_OF_USE.md

 Service Operator: Artur Carp, Causeni, Moldova 4304.

 ## 2. Eligibility
 You must meet the minimum age required by applicable law.
-Age restrictions are **not specified in project files**.
-Please define the minimum age for users.
+Age restrictions are 16+.

 ## 3. Account Registration and Security
 You are responsible for maintaining the confidentiality of your credentials and for all activities under your account.
 You agree to provide accurate information and keep it up to date.